 Dubai Architecture Guide: Burj Al Arab

 The Burj al-Arab (Tower of the Arabs) is a luxury hotel located in Dubai, United Arab Emirates.
 It is the fourth tallest hotel in the world, standing 321m.
 Burj Al Arab stands on an artificial island near Jumeirah beach and is connected to the mainland by a bridge.
-The structure is inspired by a ship’s sail.
+The structure is inspired by a ship’s sail what stand out across the Dubai skyline!
 The Burj Al Arab is a five-star hotel.
 Sometimes it is mistakenly addressed as the only seven start hotels in existence.

 Dubai Architecture Guide: Burj Khalifa

 The Burj Khalifa (“Khalifa Tower”), the tallest tower known to mankind.
 It is a rare architectural feat.
 It was designed by Adrian Smith.
 The design is derived from the Islamic architecture of the region.
 It is the tallest structure in the world, standing at 829.8 m (2,722 ft.).
 The building was named in honor of the ruler of Abu Dhabi and president of the United Arab Emirates, Khalifa bin Zayed Al Nahyan.
 The decision to build Burj Khalifa is reportedly based on the government’s decision to diversify from an oil-based economy to one that is service and tourism based.
 Burj Khalifa was built to bring more international recognition to UAE.